MPL 5x4x1 / N38 - lamellar magnet

 Disadvantages of neodymium magnets:

-- They are prone to breaking as they are fragile when subjected to a strong impact.
-If the magnets are exposed to impacts, it is suggested using magnets in a steel housing.
-The steel housing in the form of a holder protects the magnet from impacts and also increases its overall strength,
+- They are prone to breaking when subjected to a strong impact.
+If the magnets are exposed to shocks, it is advisable to use in a steel housing.
+The steel housing, in the form of a holder, protects the magnet from damage while also strengthens its overall resistance,

-Caution with Neodymium Magnets
+Handle with Care: Neodymium Magnets

-Comparing neodymium magnets to ferrite magnets (found in speakers), they are 10 times more powerful, and their strength can surprise you.
+Neodymium magnets are over 10 times stronger than ferrite magnets (the ones in speakers), and their strength can surprise you.

-Dust and powder from neodymium magnets are flammable.
+Dust and powder from neodymium magnets are highly flammable.

 Do not attempt to drill into neodymium magnets.
 Mechanical processing is also not recommended.
-If the magnet is crushed into fine powder or dust, it becomes highly flammable.
+Once crushed into fine powder or dust, this material becomes highly flammable.

 Even though magnets have been observed to maintain their efficacy up to temperatures of 80°C or 175°F, it's essential to consider that this threshold may fluctuate depending on the magnet's type, configuration, and intended usage.